 Postgraduate students are also expected to attend the student seminar series, which is run by the students themselves.
 All PhD and MA students must make a work-in-progress presentation.
 To find out more about our current postgraduate students check out our student profiles page.

 Tutoring or marking work is often available for Philosophy MA and PhD students.
-To find our more please see Philosophy resources.
+An application form can be requested from firstname.lastname@example.org.

 Women in Philosophy

 The Victoria Women in Philosophy group is an organisation whose goal is to raise awareness and address the under-representation of women in philosophy.
 We hope to contribute to creating an academic culture in which all those interested in philosophy, irrespective of gender, can flourish.
 We strongly support the following goals: